-Shop at the Commissary or the Exchange on a regular basis
+Shop at the Commissary or Exchange

-Attend FRG meetings and Unit/Company events
+Attend FRG meetings and Unit events

 Make friends with people who live on post

-Go to events
+Go to base events

 Feeling connected to where you are stationed can make your experience at your duty station even better.
 Whether you are new to the installation or have been there for a while, getting out there and trying to get to know the area is a must.
-You don’t have to feel disconnected just because you don’t live on post/base.
+You don’t have to feel disconnected just because you don’t live on base.

-PCSgrades Author: Julie Provost is a freelance blogger with over 20,000 page views a month on her blog Soldier’s Wife, Crazy Life.
+Julie Provost is a freelance blogger with over 20,000 page views a month on her blog Soldier’s Wife, Crazy Life.
 She enjoys life in Tennessee with her husband, a National Guard soldier and their three boys.
 Julie enjoys blogging, reading, photography and a good cup of coffee.
 You can follow her on Twitter @SoldiersWifeCL.